jyardin/flutter_web_trace_viewer/README.md

 # flutter_web_trace_viewer

-A small tool to read flutter minified web stacktrace from a sourcemap file.
+A small tool to read flutter minified web stacktrace from a source map file.

 # Usage
 - In the source map path field, put the path to your local source map file.